Faire/terraforming-snowflake/README.md

 4. Have a Snowflake account you can use Username / Password auth with, and make sure you've properly set all environment variables
     a) `SNOWFLAKE_USER`
     b) `SNOWFLAKE_PASSWORD`
+5. Optional step, navigate to the root of the repository and run `make setup-pre-commit` to set up pre-commit hooks for autoformatting your terraform code

 ### Steps
 1. Run the command `python terraformer.py`